SEDAS-DevTeam/SEDAS-manager/README.md

 - [ ] Map is weirdly resized when different resolutions
 - [ ] Heading selections on the controller size are not so clickable - CSS issue
 - [ ] Merge plane_turn_DB with DB (much more easier to implement)
+- [ ] Make repository contributor/fork friendly (copyright notice, solve all the legislative stuff)
+- [ ] Rework transition altitude
+- [ ] Rework settings so that the changes can be activated on-run